+'''

+not

+logical not.
+Best to use in a form with parentheses i.e. not (expression),

+and

+logical and

+'''

+logical or

+or

-not logical not (best to use in form with parentheses ie. not (expression), and logical and or logical or are being correctly calculated, although one would preferably use parentheses just to understand what is being calculated.
+Priority for evaluation order has been updated so expressions like are being correctly calculated, although one would preferably use parentheses just to understand what is being calculated.